brunoroncete/gym-project/README.md

 ## Frameworks, Languages & Programs Used

 ### VSCode
-This developer used VSCode for their IDE while building the website.
+- This developer used VSCode for their IDE while building the website.

 ### BootstrapCDN
-The project uses Bootstrap v 5.1.0 to simplify the structure of the website.
+- The project uses Bootstrap v 5.1.0 to simplify the structure of the website.
-The project also uses BootstrapCDN to provide icons from FontAwesome.
+- The project also uses BootstrapCDN to provide icons from FontAwesome.

 ### Popper.js
-The project uses Popper,js reference Javascript needed for the responsive navbar.
+- The project uses Popper,js reference Javascript needed for the responsive navbar.

 ### Google Fonts
-The project uses Google fonts to style the website fonts.
+- The project uses Google fonts to style the website fonts.

 ### Canva
-The project uses Canva image editor to create the logo.
+- The project uses Canva image editor to create the logo.

 ### Balsamiq
-The project uses Balsamiq to create the wireframe mockups
+- The project uses Balsamiq to create the wireframe mockups

 ### HTML 5
-Markup language designed to be displayed in a web browser.
+- Markup language designed to be displayed in a web browser.

 ### CSS 3
-Style sheet language used for describing the presentation of a document in HTML.
+- Style sheet language used for describing the presentation of a document in HTML.

+## Testing

+- I used the Google Chrome Developer tools to inspect the site at different device sizes and in responsive mode.

+- W3C Markup Validator

+- W3C CSS Validator